Marvão, Portugal: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. It's important that you choose the necessary kind.
-The vast majority of adapters on sale are simply plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types C and F. Be sure to find the right kind.
+Most adapters that you can buy are just plugs and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most areas.

 Airplane phone mount